discuitnet/docs/docs/endpoints/authentication/login.md

 };
 ```

-If the username and password matches, the user object is returned.
+If the username and password matches, the [User](/types#user) object is returned.
 Otherwise, a 401 (unauthorized) error is returned.

 If the user account is suspended, a 403 (forbidden) status is returned with an [APIError](/errors/) code `"account_suspended"`.